4ureliek/TEanalysis/Utils/README.md

     -m,--more     => (INT)    Even in the no_boot, a random transcript is picked.
 Set this number to do repetitions for no_boot.
-                              Default = 1 (still need it done 1 time; set this to 0 is equivalent to 1) -n,--nboot    => (STRING) number of bootsraps with shuffled -s file Default = 100
+                              Default = 1 (still need it done 1 time; set this to 0 is equivalent to 1) -n,--nboot    => (STRING) number of bootsraps with shuffled -s file Default = 10, advised = 1000
-                              If set to 0, no bootstrap will be done -d,--dogaps   => (BOOL)   See above; use this and provide the genome fasta file if no gap file (-g) This step is not optimized, it will take a while (but will create the required file) -b,--build    => (BOOL)   See above; use this and provide the genome fasta file if no range/lengths file (-r) This step may take a while but will create the required file -i,--incl     => (STRING) To use as -incl for bedtools shuffle: \"coordinates in which features from -i should be placed.\"
+                              If set to 0, no bootstrap will be done -d,--dogaps   => (BOOL)   See above; use this and provide the genome fasta file if no gap file (-g) This step is not optimized, it will take a while (but will create the required file) -b,--build    => (BOOL)   See above; use this and provide the genome fasta file if no range/lengths file (-r) This step may take a while but will create the required file -i,--incl     => (STRING) To use as -incl for bedtools shuffle: "coordinates in which features from -i should be placed."
                               Bed of gff format
     -c,--cat      => (STRING) Concatenate the outputs from -p and -l, boot and no boot.
 Must provide core filename Typically, -c linc.prots.cat